eltoncrego/v9/README.md

-# Version 8.0
+# eltoncrego.com v9
-This version of my personal site marks the switch over to React, fully.
-I'll be updating the repo and this README with more information over time.
+This version of my site was created when I made the switch to join [LinkedIn](linkedin.com) as a software engineer.
+It is still being worked on.
+This README will cover development and architectural decisions as I make them.